65787978/esp32_rustboard/README.md

 This project aims to provide a customizable and efficient firmware solution for enthusiasts and developers looking to create their own split keyboard setups.
 With a focus on modularity and ease of use, you can easily adapt the firmware to suit your specific needs.

+## Features
+- Bluetooth enabled
+- Layers (activated on hold)
+- Macros
+- Sleep mode (reduced power draw when not in use)
+- MCU Radio strength can be adjusted

+## Build related features
+- When compiling, the features flag can be called with the following keywords:
+   - left-side, right-side (for which board to be build for)
+   - sleep-mode (if sleep should be enabled)
+   - dvorak (for dvorak keyboard layout)
+   - qwerty (for qwerty keyboard layout)
+   - debug (only should be use in development for console logs)

 ## Current Bugs

 - **Both halves of the keyboard are connected individually**: As of now, both keyboard halves are connected as indipendant keyboards.
 This will be fixed in the future.